-It is the job of the Alabama Seed Laboratory to inspect seeds for the presence of weed seed, germination rate, inert material, and other quality factors so that consumers and farmers would know that the seed that they purchase in the state is of the highest quality.
+It is the job of the Alabama Seed Laboratory to inspect seeds for the presence of weed seed, inert material, and other quality factors such as germination rate, so that consumers and farmers know that the seed that they purchase is of the highest quality.
 The Alabama Seed Laboratory also inspects seeds that are grown by Alabama farmers for sale.

 Submitting Samples to the Seed Laboratory